ArtifactDB/SewerRat/README.md

 This is because leading dots are allowed in the components of the supplied `path`, just not in its subdirectories.
 Conversely, a user can force SewerRat to skip a particular subdirectory by placing a (possibly empty) `.SewerRatignore` file inside it.

-Symbolic links within the registered directory are treated differently depending on their target.
+Symbolic links are only followed if the link is created by a whitelisted user (see [`-whitelist`](#administration)).
+This avoids security issues from the creation of links to locations that are not world-readable.
 If the symbolic link targets a file, the contents of the target file will be indexed as long as the link has one of the `base` names.
-All file information (e.g., modification time, owner) is taken from the link target, not the link itself;
+All other file information (e.g., modification time, owner) is taken from the link target, not the link itself;
 SewerRat effectively treats the symbolic link as a proxy for the target file.
 If the symbolic link targets another directory, it will not be recursively traversed unless the target directory is whitelisted
-(see the [`-whitelist`](#administration) option for details).

-For completeness, it is worth mentioning that symbolic links may also be present in the components of the `path` supplied to `/register/start`.
-If the `path` is itself a symbolic link to a directory, this will only be traversed if the link target is whitelisted.
-If any of its parent components are symbolic links, whitelisting of those link targets is not required.
-This is helpful when dealing with complex filesystem configurations where links are used to provide convenient aliases.

 Optionally, the absolute path of each metadata document can also be tokenized and included into the SewerRat index.
 This is useful when files or directories have meaningful names (e.g., based on database identifiers) that might be of interest in queries.